SolutionGuidance/psm-dashboard/README.md

    to produce `refresh-dashboard.json`.

 * `gather-info`
-  Script that gathers data from various PSM project sources (high-level features list, requirements list, issue tracker) and turns it into JSON which is then used as input to the dashboard display code.
-See the "Data format" section in this document for details.
+  This is the main script that `refresh-dashboard` drives.
+This script gathers information from various PSM project sources (high-level features list, requirements list, issue tracker) and turns it into JSON, which is then used as input to the dashboard display code.
+See the "Data format" section in this document for details about the JSON format.

 * `features-info.json`
   Input data for the dashboard display code.